megazordcarioca/megazordcarioca/README.md

 📚  I'm studying Computer Science, B.A. at UERJ;

+💻  Also i'm a mid level backend developer at Bemobi;

 🎮  Game programmer at Ink Bits, what also it's my little game development studio and we developing: "Tricks on The Tracks";

 🔭  and i "Recursvely" making researchs for myself and doing new intelligent logics, systems and algorithms;